raulcf/CMSC-33580-1/schedule.md

 ## Schedule

 Please, check out this schedule frequently as it will likely change a bit throughout the quarter.
-In addition, I will post the readings for the next week here.
+In addition, I will post readings weekly.

 |  Date |  Lecture |  Keywords  |  Readings |
 |:----:|:----:|:------:|:----:|